 - Students in the joint Master's Programme in Computer Simulations for Science and Engineering (COSSE) follow the programme composed by the partners TU Delft, TU Berlin and KTH.
 This programme requires that students attend different universities in the first and the second year.
-However, both universities must be represented by full professors of the Mathematics departments of these universities in the committee in charge of the examination of the thesis. - An IEP of students in the programme at Delft University of Technology in their first year consists of: - 1.
+However, both universities must be represented by full professors of the Mathematics departments of these universities in the committee in charge of the examination of the thesis. - 2.
+An IEP of students in the programme at Delft University of Technology in their first year consists of: - 1.
 The core courses, - 2.
 At least 3 elective courses - 3.
 The core courses consist of the following courses:

 Code Name EC

 TW3530COSSE Numerical Methods II 6

 WI4019 Non-linear Differential Equations 6

 WI4201COSSE Scientific Computing (COSSE) 8

-WI4204 Advanced Modeling 6
+WI4 204 Advanced Modeling 6

-WI4205 Applied Finite Elements 6
+WI4 205 Applied Finite Elements (MM-4TU) 6

-And two from the following list:
+And t wo from the e following list:

-Code Name EC ------ ------ ----

-WI4203 Applied Functional Analysis 6

-WI4227-14 Discrete Optimisation 6

-WI4430 Martingales, Brownian motion, and Stochastic Processes 17 6

-WI4455 Statistical Inference 6

-4. The preparatory courses may be chosen from the following list:

 Code Name EC

+WI4 203 Applied Functional Analysis 6

+WI4 227-14 Discrete Optimisation 6

+WI4 430 Martingales, Brownian motion, and Stochastic Processes 23 6

+WI4 455 Statistical Inference 6

+4. The preparato ry courses may be chosen from the following list:

+Coa le Name EC

-WI4011 Computational Fluid Dynamics 6
+WI4 011 Computational Fluid Dynamics 6

-WI4055 Computational Aspects of Stochastic Differential Equations 6
+WI4 055 Computational Aspects of Stochastic Differential Equations 6

-WI4223COSSE Advanced Modelling Methods 6
+WI42 23COSSE Advanced Modelling Methods 6

-IN4049TU Introduction to High Performance Computing 6
+IN40 049TU Introduction to High Performance Computing 6

 IN4177 Math Biology: the Virtual Cell 6

-IN4307 Medical Visualization 5
+IN43 307 Medical Visualization 5

-WI4220 Modeling and analysis of time-to-event data 6
+WI4 220 Modeling and analysis of time-to-event data 6

-WI4450 Special Topics in Computational Science and Engineering 6
+WI4 450 Special Topics in Computational Science and Engineering 6

-Other courses will be considered by the Board of Examiners if and when requested.
+Other courses w rill be considered by the Board of Examiners if and when requ iested.

-- An IEP of students in the programme at Delft University of Technology in their second year consists of: - Specialisation courses worth at least 18 credits - b.
-A Seminar/Literature Study worth 12 credits (WI5001COSSE) - c.
-The thesis project worth 30 credits (WI5000COSSE) - 6.
-The specialisation courses for Computational Fluid Dynamics may be chosen from the following list:
+5. An IEP of students in the programme at Delft University of Technology in their second ye consists of: eir second year

+a.
+Specialisa ation courses worth at least 18 credits

+b.
+A Semina r/Literature Study worth 12 credits (WI5001COSSE)

+C. The thesis s project worth 30 credits (WI5000COSSE)

+The specialisation courses for Computational Fluid Dyn list: tion courses for Computational Fluid Dynamics may be chose en from the following

-Code Name EC
+Coa e Name EC

-WI4011 Computational Fluid Dynamics 6
+WI4 011 Computational Fluid Dynamics 6

-WI4212 Advanced Numerical Methods 6
+WI4 212 Advanced Numerical Methods 6

-WI4054 Transport Modelling and Data assimilation 6
+WI4 475 Data assimilation 6

-The specialisation courses for Numerical Linear Algebra may be chosen from the following list:
+The specialisa tion courses for Numerical Linear Algebra may be chosen fro 100 m

-Code Name EC
+Coa le Name EC

-WI4017TU Parallel Computing 6

-IN4049TU Introduction to High Performance Computing 6